-\end{enumerate} Typically, some prior information is available to specify a negative control set.
-For example, funds that are known a {\it priori} not to have alpha can be formed as the negative control set.
-Otherwise, it can be determined by a threshold approach.
-By \eqref{thm:alphaest} and Proposition \ref{Bernstein_ineq}, for some threshold $\gamma_n\rightarrow0$, we have
+\end{enumerate} Typically, some prior information is available to specify the negative control set. {For example, funds that are known a {\it priori} not to generate excess returns can constitute the negative control set.} Otherwise, the negative control set can be determined by a threshold approach.
+According to \eqref{thm:alphaest} and Proposition \ref{Bernstein_ineq}, for some threshold $c_n\rightarrow0$, we have